 3. The supplier is not entitled to an ABN or required to as the payment is less than $75

-As a small business owner (you might also want to read basic tax explained for start up small businesses), it’s important to develop good record keeping habits and avoid unnecessary mistakes.
-Ensure you take time to stay up to date by reading the bulletin from the ATO when it comes with your quarterly BAS, instead of throwing it straight into the bin.
+Make sure you take the time to stay up to date by reading the bulletin from the ATO when it comes with your quarterly BAS (instead of throwing it straight into the bin).
 The ATO also hosts free webinars from time to time.

-If you find all this too time consuming or too difficult, the best way to ensure that you prepare your BAS correctly would be to engage the services of a qualified BAS or Tax Agent.
+If you find all this too time-consuming or too difficult, the best way to prepare your BAS correctly is to engage the services of a qualified BAS or Tax Agent.